Bach d minor, Part IV

 These peculiarities not only force a consideration of registrations but also a reconsideration of Bach's performance pitch, at least for the early works.
 I try to follow these considerations in the use of the manuals, selection of the stops, even to raising the pitch of the instrument one half step from the standard to e flat minor when the work is practiced.
 On a larger instrument where it's possible to play with a larger sound, I also try to make an educated guess as to what additions or corrections the composer might have considered making in the selection of the stops, and go with that.
 It's almost absurd to think that this genius Bach, who drew perhaps 8 stops on the Wender organ in Arnstadt to secure his plenum there, would have confined himself to only 8 stops to secure his plenum when seated at an instrument 3 times its size.

 The compass of both manuals in the Hoffman restoration is CD2 to C6, 48 notes.
 The bass octaves of both manuals were fully chromatic except for the missing low C#2, which was almost universal in those days.
 The young Bach was free to use more remote keys and consequently would have been making more extensive use of the thumb on the Arnstadt organ than was previously thought.
 This was due to the instrument being tuned in a then-modern well temperament instead of the quarter-comma meantone prevalent in many older organs of the time (see Temperaments, Part IV).
 The pedalboard of the Hoffman restoration is fully chromatic with the exception of bottom C#1 and top C#3, and has a compass of CD1 to CD3, 24 notes.
 The pedal keys, while shorter than modern ones, were flat, non-radiating, and recessed under the manuals a bit more than other organs being constructed in central Germany about the same time.
 A narrow toeboard was also provided for the feet to perch upon when not playing the pedals.
-This allowed for a more upright posture on the bench and the use of heels comfortably over the entire range of the Arnstadt pedalboard, which proves that Bach could have used heels at a very early period in his career as an organist, if he wanted.
+This allowed for a more upright posture on the bench and the use of heels comfortably over the entire range of the Arnstadt pedalboard, which proves that Bach could have used heels at a very early period in his career as an organist, if he wanted [See blog, Heel Or Toe, Part II].
 While this may contradict much of what has been said, written, and taught about early (toes only) pedal technique, the proof that Bach was not forced to generally abandon the use of heels in pedaling is sitting in Arnstadt for any interested organist to examine.

 Looking at the score, every type of touch seems to be called for in the free opening which precedes the fugue.
-This is a hint that Bach employed all types of touch in performing his own organ works.
-It's helpful to bear in mind that tempos in the days of Bach had a little narrower range than those of today.
-Presto wasn't quite as fast and Adagio was a bit faster than what 21st century ears are accustomed to hearing.
+This is a hint that Bach employed ALL types of touch in performing his own organ works.
+It's helpful to bear in mind that tempos in the days of Bach had a narrower range than those of today.
+Presto wasn't quite as fast, and Adagio was a bit faster, as what 21st century ears are accustomed to hearing.
 We should remember that Bach's organ music needs time to breathe and sound with all its majesty.
 Also, on the German organs of Bach's day the wind supply was at times a bit unstable, and it was impossible to play as fast as the hands could move without distorting the sound.
 It follows therefore, that the tempo marks inserted by later copyists should be interpreted in the context of the passing of time and what the German organ of Bach's day could and could not do.
-The 16th notes in passages marked Prestissimo or Presto should move fast, but not insanely fast.
+The 16th notes in passages marked Prestissimo or Presto should move quickly, but not insanely fast.
 The 64th notes in the opening were marked Adagio by copyists to indicate that they are not to move as fast as the hands can play.
 The passage marked Allegro is an indication that these notes are to be played very lively and evenly, and the staccato touch indications, even though they are probably later additions, seem made for them.

 The interpreter should also be wary of inconsistencies in metronome markings appearing in published editions.
 In the Dupre edition, for example, the metronomic indications for both the Fugue and for the passages marked Prestissimo in the free opening, as printed, are identical, which cannot be.
 No Bach fugue is ever played at a Prestissimo tempo.
 It's instructive in this connection to read Louis Vierne's essay about performing this work (see Appendix B of Rollin Smith's book, Louis Vierne, Organist of Notre-Dame Cathedral, Pendragon Press, 1999).
 Because Dupre was of the legato school, and due to recent discoveries of the historical (non-legato, broken) manner of performing early (pre-1800) organ music with its deemphasis on thumb glissando, substitution, and use of the heels, Dupre's edition of Bach's organ works is not as widely consulted today as it once was.